If you’ve ever run out of water on a hike, you’re not alone, and you know how scary it can be to face miles or hours without a sip.

 Refilling on Longer Hikes and Backpacking Trips

-Plan ahead to refill your water supply if you won’t be able to carry enough for your hike.
+Plan on refilling your water supply if you won’t be able to carry enough for your hike.

 Natural Water Sources